LearnersGuild/learning-os/GLOSSARY.md

 # Team

 A team is composed of 3 or more players working on a specific Project for one or more cycles.
-Teams form around a Project when the goal begins and dissolve at the end of the goal.
+Teams form around a Project when the it begins and dissolve at the end of the project.

-Team composition can change in between cycles in multi-cycle goals.
+Team composition can change in between cycles during multi-cycle projects.

 Teams are a game structure (game object).